-Our principal lease commitments are for office space and operations under several non-cancelable operating leases with contractual terms expiring from 2022 to 2031.
+Our principal lease commitments are for office space and operations under several non-cancelable operating leases with contractual terms expiring from 2021 to 2031.
 Some of these leases contain renewal options and rent escalations.

-In 2019, we entered into an agreement to lease space for our corporate headquarters in Los Angeles, which we occupied under a sublease with a third party.
-The new lease commenced in July 2020 upon the expiration of the sublease and is for a term of approximately seven years.
-We had a \$1.7 million and \$2.0 million cash collateralized letter of credit related to the lease as of March 31, 2022 and December 31, 2021, respectively.
+We had a \$1.7 million and \$2.0 million cash collateralized letter of credit related to our corporate headquarters lease as of September 30, 2022 and December 31, 2021, respectively.